ShaniAharon/gpt-task/README.md

 # My Flask OpenAI API App

-This is a simple Python Flask application that demonstrates a backend with two routes, one GET and one POST.
+This is a Python Flask application that demonstrates a backend with two routes, one GET and one POST.
 The POST route sends a message to the OpenAI API, and the GET route shows some text.

 ## Getting Started